If you have ulcers or lesions in the mouth, any lumps, cysts or tumors or your gums do not look healthy, schedule an appointment with Dr. Boyse.

 Oral Pathology, often referred to as Maxillofacial Pathology, deals with the detection, type and management of disease in the mouth.
-If you visit an Oral Pathologist, he will carry out an investigation into the causes and effects as well as the processes of these types of disease.
+When you visit Dr. Boyse, the doctor will carry out an investigation into the causes and effects as well as the processes of these types of disease.

-You may need to visit an Oral Pathologist if your dentist suspects that you may have indications of:
+You will likely need to take action if you have indications of:

 Tumors or cysts in the jaw